-The recent global coronavirus outbreak has led to a sudden spike in the demand for protective clothing and equipment worldwide such that many countries including Brazil are facing a supply shortage.
+The recent global coronavirus outbreak has led to a sudden spike in demand for protective clothing and equipment worldwide, such that many countries, including Brazil, are facing a supply shortage.
 The COVID-19 pandemic has surged the number of complaints by healthcare workers regarding working conditions and lack of supply of protective gear and equipment.
-However, this factor provides a great opportunity for protective clothing manufacturers to increase or expand their manufacturing capacity in order to supply efficiently in case of any pandemic outbreak in the future.
+However, this factor provides a great opportunity for protective clothing manufacturers to increase or expand their manufacturing capacity to supply efficiently in case of any pandemic outbreak in the future.
 This will bolster the protective clothing market growth in South America during the next five years.

 The South American Protective Clothing market has been segmented based on the type, end-user industry, and country.
-By type, the market has been segmented as flame retardant apparel, chemical defending garment, cleanroom clothing, mechanical protective clothing, and limited general-use clothing.
+By type, the market has been segmented as flame retardant apparel, chemical defending garments, cleanroom clothing, mechanical protective clothing, and limited general-use clothing.
 By the end-user industry, the South American protective clothing market has been classified into oil and gas, chemical, pharmaceuticals, aerospace and defense, healthcare, and government.
-The South American protective clothing market has been further classified in terms of the country as Brazil, Argentina, and Others.
+The South American protective clothing market has been further classified in terms of the country like Brazil, Argentina, and Others.